xiaoxguo/learngit/readme.txt

-Git is a free software ..
+Git is a free software ...... //this is . ;
 this is second
 Git has a mutable index called stage.
 Git tracks change.